Poems, Quotes, and Proverbs About Mindfulness and Compassion

 Quotations

-Over the past few years, I've put together several lists of quotations, with questions that can be used for class discussion or reflective writing assignments.
+Over the past several years, I've put together many lists of quotations, with questions that can be used for class discussion or reflective writing assignments.

 quotations focusing on Mindfulness, Awareness, and Insight: